parsiya/parsiya.net/content/post/2018/2018-11-18-pointers-inside-for/index.markdown

 - Go
 ---

 Do not directly assign the for counter/range variables to a slice as pointers.
-Read this by Jon Calhoun [Variables declared in for loops are passed by reference](https://www.calhoun.io/gotchas-and-common-mistakes-with-closures-in-go/#variables-declared-in-for-loops-are-passed-by-reference). "[...] the variables aren’t being redeclared with each iteration [...]".
+Read this by Jon Calhoun [Variables declared in for loops are passed by reference](https://www.calhoun.io/gotchas-and-common-mistakes-with-closures-in-go/#variables-declared-in-for-loops-are-passed-by-reference). "[...] the variables aren't being redeclared with each iteration [...]".

 I have written so much buggy code that I am going to write this down.